aech12/aech12/README.md

 ### Looking to inspire others about Web3 as much as it inspired me!

+- Terrible crypto trader 📉
+- Okayish guitar player 🎸
-- Don't be afraid to reach me out.
+- Don't be afraid to reach out 👋